ligomoku/gomoku/README.md

+## Setup Instructions

+Using Makefile

+1. Run `make client` in one terminal tab.
+2. In a separate terminal tab, run `make server`.

 ### BACK-END:
 1) Open "Gomoku/GomokuAPI.sln" with Visual Studio 2017
 2) Open "Startup.cs" and replace "http://localhost:4200" with the domain and port where the Angular web server is running